Introduction to Community Care

 5.7 Resources and assessment of need

-There has been considerable litigation and legal debate on whether or not social services can take their own financial resources into account when assessing a person's needs.
+There has been considerable litigation and legal debate on whether or not local authorities (equivalent to trusts) can take their own financial resources into account when assessing a person's needs.
 Two cases have gone as far as the House of Lords and they dictate the current state of the law on this issue.

 5.7.1 R v Gloucestershire CC, ex-parte Barry 2 WLR 459 HL